Australia's State Aviation Safety Program

 The ATSB is responsible for implementing Australia's obligations under Annex 13 of the Chicago Convention.

-The ATSB Commission is appointed by the Minister for Infrastructure and Transport and consists of a full-time Chief Commissioner (who is also Chief Executive Officer (CEO) of the ATSB) and two part-time commissioners.
+The ATSB Commission is appointed by the Minister for Infrastructure and Regional Development and consists of a full-time Chief Commissioner (who is also Chief Executive Officer (CEO) of the ATSB) and two part-time commissioners.
 Additional part-time commissioners may be appointed where their expertise is required for a significant investigation.
 The Commission has a responsibility to work effectively with industry and other government agencies while retaining its operational independence.

 Further information about the ATSB can be found under Section 1.3: Accident and Incident Investigation and at: